 Includes: Breakfast, Lunch, Dinner

-Visit Oshino Hakkai, a scenic area of ponds full of crystal-clear spring water created by Fuji’s melting snow.
-Stroll around the area before trying your hand at making traditional Japanese soba noodles, which you will then tuck into for lunch.
-Drive around 2 hours to Mishima Station to board a 2-hour bullet train to Kyoto.
-An enchanting city, Kyoto was capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
-Check in to your hotel and have dinner at a local restaurant.
+Start the day with a visit to Oshino Hakkai before learning how to make your very own traditional Japanese soba noodles which you will then tuck into for lunch!
+Later, transfer to Mishima station and journey on the bullet train to Kyoto.
+An enchanting city, Kyoto was capital for 1,000 years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.

 Includes: Breakfast, Lunch, Dinner